 I think in many cases, it takes a village to breastfeed a child!

-I was fortunate to not have many issues with Jack when I was nursing him.
+I was fortunate to not have many issues with my first child when I was nursing him.
 He nursed well, and while he was smaller, he grew along his curve, so our doctors left us alone.

 However, when Oliver was having trouble, I quickly found out that not all pediatricians are breastfeeding friendly.
 Upon doing more research, I found that unless a pediatrician took it upon themselves to take courses in breastfeeding (or breastfed their own children), the amount of education they received on the topic in med school was very minimal.

 I believe one of the biggest reasons women don’t meet their breastfeeding goals is due to the lack of support or bad (usually well-intentioned) advice.
-Sadly, this occasionally comes from pediatricians, and it’s something we experienced with Oliver’s first pediatrician.
+Sadly, this occasionally comes from pediatricians, and it’s something we experienced with our second child’s first pediatrician.
 She was a lovely woman, but her feelings and advice on breastfeeding were more damaging than helpful.

 This is in no way written to insult or degrade pediatricians.
 I think they are worth their weight in gold, and almost every pediatrician I have met has seemed to love their job and children.
 They can’t be experts in everything, and there are some that are more knowledgeable about breastfeeding.
 You want to feel like a team with your pediatrician and that you are on the same page!